Mikhail22/drag-scroll--autohotkey/README.md

 Run the “mouse-scroll-v04.ahk”.
 Now hold the right mouse button and move the mouse to scroll.
 To close the app, manually close the tray icon.

-If you want the app to start automatically at OS startup, copy-paste the shortcut of the “mouse-scroll-v04.ahk” into the Startup folder:
+If you want the app to start automatically at OS startup, copy-paste the shortcut of the “mouse-scroll-v04.ahk” into the Startup folder (%appdata%\Microsoft\Windows\Start Menu\Programs\Startup).
- (“%appdata%\Microsoft\Windows\Start Menu\Programs\Startup”).

 ### Setup
 **Note**: For smoother scrolling, you may first set the system scroll speed to “1” or “2” in system Mouse Properties: